Home First Nations in the Lower Mainland

 First Nations Powwows

 There are also various powwows and other First Nations events throughout the Lower Mainland.
-The Spirit of the People Powwow in Chilliwack and Squamish Nation Youth Powwow on the North Shore in the summer are two such examples.
-Both are open to the public.
+The Stalew Pow Wow in Langley and Squamish Nation Youth Powwow on the North Shore in the summer are two such examples.
+Both are open to the public, as is the Mother’s Day Powwow at Trout Lake Community Centre in May.

 Click Lower Mainland Powwows for more information.